-Spend a few days in Russia's capital city, then jump aboard, from Moscow to Beijing - a classic train ride across a third of the globe from one red city to another in one fell swoop.
+Spend a few days in Russia's capital city, then jump on board the Trans Siberian railway, from Moscow to Beijing - a classic train ride across a third of the globe from one red city to another in one fell swoop.

 Jump aboard for the ride of your life!
 From one capital city to another - Moscow to Beijing, via Mongolia - a land of uncommon beauty inextricably linked to the powerful legacy of Genghis Khan.
-Explore the curiously named capital - Ulaan Baatar and the stunning Terelj National Park.
+Explore the curiously named capital - Ulaan Baatar and opt to camp out in a ger in stunning Terelj National Park.

 Riding the Trans-Siberian & Trans-Mongolian from Moscow east to Beijing; crossing Siberia the train pulls into Irkutsk, gateway to Lake Baikal and Ulaan Baatar in the heart of Mongolia.

 Bolshoi (Russian for BIG).
 Go large on our sensational big ticket from Moscow all the way to Beijing.
 It's the journey that offers a stunning smorgasbord of all our en route destinations including Yekaterinburg, Irkutsk (for Lake Baikal), Ulan Ude and Ulaan Baatar!

 The original Trans-Siberian journey all the way to the end of the line at Vladivostok on Russia's Pacific coast.
 Kicking off in Moscow, ride the rails some 9288km with stops in Yekaterinburg, Irkutsk (for Lake Baikal) & Ulan Ude - Buddhist bastion of Eastern Russia.